 They tested it using a public dataset called NTU-Fi and tried it on 14 different people in different clothes and different places.
 The system could recognize people with an accuracy of up to 95.5 percent, even through walls and in places with poor lighting.

-This is much better than a previous system called EyeFi, which was introduced in 2020 and reached only 75 percent accuracy.
-With WhoFi, the researchers have used Wi-Fi for human sensing.
+Researchers developed a system called WhoFi as an improvement over EyeFi.
+Previously, EyeFi launched in 2020 and reached only 75 percent accuracy.
+Now, with WhoFi, researchers are using Wi-Fi for human sensing.

-A privacy expert said, “This research opens up new possibilities for non-invasive monitoring, but also for covert surveillance.
-If deployed irresponsibly, it could allow for passive re-identification without a person’s knowledge or consent.”
+A privacy expert said, “This research opens up new possibilities for non-invasive monitoring, but also for covert surveillance.”
+The expert added that irresponsible use could enable passive re-identification.
+A person may not know or consent to such tracking.

 The full research paper is currently available as a preprint on arXiv.